 • Lemons.
 Their aromatic juice and zest will be used to season the potatoes before roasting.

 • Mustard.
-You can use any mustard you like.
-Yellow, dijon, and even honey mustard.
+Choose from yellow, dijon, and even honey mustard.

 • Garlic head.
-In this recipe, they are about ten cloves used in total.
+In this recipe, a total of approximately ten cloves are used.
 If you prefer a lighter garlic touch, cut the amount in half.

 • Fresh herbs.
 Thyme, sage sprigs, and rosemary.
 I love working with fresh herbs.
 You can use all or some.
-If no fresh options are available, you can use their dried equivalent.*
+If no fresh options are available, you can use their dried equivalent as a substitute.

 Using a food processor, pulse half the garlic, the leaves from two sprigs of rosemary, two sprigs of thyme, a tablespoon of dried oregano, the mustard, a generous pinch of sea salt, freshly ground pepper, and half the olive oil.